srimuthurajesh/Tech-Notes/Java/microservices.md

 ### How to track slower microservices
 using zipkin ui.

+### Inbox-Outbox pattern.
+> ensure reliable message delivery and consistency between services,

+Inbox pattern:
+Outbox pattern: ensures that changes in the Outbox table and sending of messages (events) to other services.

 ## The Twelve Factors
 1. Codebase - One codebase tracked in revision control, many deploys.